If you’re comparing laser cleaning machines, this is usually the question behind everything else:

 Both can be profitable.

-The key is choosing the one that matches how youactually work.
+The key is choosing the one that matches how you actually work.